siglens/siglens-docs/docs/migration/datadog/vector.md

     service: <SERVICE_NAME>
     source: <LOG_SOURCE>
   - type: tcp
-    port: 10518 # Update this with the actual port number as required
+    port: <YOUR_APP_PORT> # Update this with the actual port number that your application is sending logs to
     service: <SERVICE_NAME>
     source: <LOG_SOURCE>
 ```